 The Act has been in operation throughout India since 2005 and it is a path breaking Act which legalised the right to work for the first time in India it guarantees job security for unorganized sector in the rural areas and is a rights- based demand driven Act.
 This means that the work is given when work is demanded.
 However, the MGNREGA is radically different from previous employment generation efforts in rural areas, mainly because the employment is treated as a right rather than a privilege.
 Thus it has created a justifiable right to work for all households in rural India.
-This pro-poor, pro-women legislation is very significant and along with the Right to Information Act (RTI), and the current debate on the
+This pro-poor, pro-women legislation is very significant and along with the Right to Information Act (RTI), and the current debate on the Right to Food Act, if passed, represents very significant, large scale commitments to deal with the www.ijhssm.org issue of widespread poverty and government corruption in delivering of public goods and services.

-International Journal of Humanities Social Science and Management (IJHSSM) Volume 4, Issue 6, Nov.-Dec., 2024, pp: 969-973 ISSN: 3048-6874 www.ijhssm.org
+International Journal of Humanities Social Science and Management (IJHSSM) Volume 4, Issue 6, Nov.-Dec., 2024, pp: 852-856 ISSN: 3048-6874